projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-rnd.rst

 Virtio-rnd
 ##########

-Virtio-rnd provides a virtual hardware random source for the UOS.
+Virtio-rnd provides a virtual hardware random source for the User VM.
 It simulates a PCI device followed by a virtio specification, and is implemented based on the virtio user mode framework.

 Architecture